 Arduino based EVSE/Charging point PCB

 FOR TESLA MODEL 3 OWNERS!
-It was reported that MODEL 3 vehicles trows a fault code with my DIY EVSE.
+It was reported that MODEL 3 vehicles trow a fault code with my DIY EVSE.
 Please use 680 Ohm resistor for R1 instead of 1 KOhm.
-This fixes the issues.
+This fixes the issue.

 We designed it so there is absolute minimum of electronic components involved in soldering this board.
 First version of this PCB still requires external power supply, such as Mean Well PT-45B.
 We made it so, because complete power supply cost less than to built it from separate components.
 Also PT-45B comes with various integrated protections.
 Which would be hard to implement in DIY power supply.

 This PCB can be used to build single phase or three phase charging point controller.
 It is made to be used with Pro Mini 5V 16MHz controller board.
 It can monitor and display real charging current and energy consumed if used with YHDC SCT-013 050 (50A/1V) current transformer/sensor (three sensors for three phase version).
 Don't expect consumed energy to be 100% accurate as there is no voltage detection circuit integrated in this project (to keep it as simple as possible).
 Both, single phase and three phase versions, will have adjustable maximum charging current, diode fault detection, charging state and charging time display, possibility to stop charging by pressing button on charging point (soft stop for vehicles with Type 2 connector).
 PCB also can be used on non tethered charging points (non tethered means charging point with a socket), as it has proximity detection circuit integrated.
 It also has simple serial communication implement, so it can be used to control and monitor EVSE, if used with WiFi module (Lolin v3).
 PCBs are lead-free.
 All above functions only available if you choose to use one of my 12 different firmwares, which will be provided in non editable format.
 So no further modifications can be done by customer.